National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Start Amendment Part

-2. Add subpart M to read as follows: End Amendment Part
+2. Add subpart M to part 217 to read as follows: End Amendment Part

 - Specified activity and specified geographical region.

 - Effective dates.

 - Mitigation requirements.

 - Letters of Authorization.